thedataincubator/expo-demo/README.md

 A Python quiz for a data science expo.

-_Copyright 2021 The Data Incubator.
+_Copyright 2021 Pragmatic Institute.
 All rights reserved._